 Once we're on the Extensions page, we just scroll down to "tablefunc" and select "install" from the right side.
 It will instantly be enabled:

 Let the pivoting begin

 There are a couple of different crosstab options that you can read about on the tablefunc page in the PostgreSQL documentation and experiment with for your particular situation.
-We're going to focus on the one that uses source SQL since that fits our use case best:
+We're going to focus on the one that uses source SQL and category SQL since that fits our use case best:

 crosstab(text source_sql, text category_sql)

 If you want learn more about the more basic

 crosstab option, check out our article called Crosstab Revisited where we compare the two options and explain how they're different.